hachmi-ahmed/Boat/README.md

 - User with ROLE_USER can register, login, create boats and delete their own boats.
 Can't access boat detail of others members boats, else redirection to access denied page.
 - User with ROLE_ADMIN can register, login, create boats and delete their own boats and others members boats.

+The application is populated with default user@test.com and admin@test.com

 ---

 ## 🌍 Internationalization